openfoodfacts/.github/docs/decisions/api-browser-security.md

 * Good: Access tokens are not retained in the browser
 * Neutral: An additional step is required to start a session
-* Bad: With no refresh token being used the Open Food Facts backend will need to manually check for revoked sessions in Keycloak
+* Bad: With no refresh token being used all Open Food Facts backend APIs will need to manually check for revoked sessions in Keycloak when the session cookie expires
 * Bad: Having CORS apply on some, but not all, APIs will be confusing for developers